Mansi242401/SQL-Ecommerce-data-analysis/product_analysis.md

 | A.Pre_product_2   | 15696    | 11347               | 0.7229        | 11347      | 0.7229          | 0           | 0.0000           |
 | B.Post_product_2  | 10709    | 8200                | 0.7657        | 6654       | 0.6213          | 1546        | 0.1444           |

+It seems that percentage of users that clicked to the next page after `/products` has increased overall after the launch of second product.
+However, the same has reduced for first product post second product launch.
+Hence, we can say that launching additional product has benefitted the business overall.Let's see what the Website Manager has to say about it

+**Website Manager's Response**

+Looks like the percentage of `/products` pageviews that clicked to first product has gone down since the launch of product 2 but the overall Click Through Rate has gone up, so it seems to be generating additional product interest overall.

+**As a follow up, we should probably look at the conversion funnels for each product individually**

+2. By: Website Manager
+   Date: April 10, 2014

+   I'd like to look at our two products since Jan 6 and analyze **conversion funnel from each product page to conversion.**
+   It would be great if you could **produce a comparison between the two conversion funnels for all website traffic**

+   **Solution:**

+   For the above ask, we will first understand the navigation steps taken by users and then calculate click through rate for each webpage.